 EuroDry Ltd. is a Marshall Islands company incorporated under the BCA on January 8, 2018.
 We are a provider of worldwide ocean-going transportation services.
 We own and operate drybulk carriers that transport major bulks such as iron ore, coal and grains, and minor bulks such as bauxite, phosphate and fertilizers.
-As of March 31, 2022, our fleet consisted of ten drybulk carriers (comprising five Panamax drybulk carriers, two Kamsarmax, two Ultramax drybulk carriers and one Supramax drybulk carrier), all of which are in operation.
-The total cargo carrying capacity of our ten drybulk carriers is 726,555 dwt.
+As of April 30, 2025, our fleet consisted of 12 drybulk carriers (comprising four Panamax drybulk carriers, two Kamsarmax, five Ultramax drybulk carriers and one Supramax drybulk carrier), all of which are in operation.
+The total cargo carrying capacity of our 12 drybulk carriers is 843,402 dwt.
+In October 2024, we entered into two contracts for the construction of two Ultramax drybulk carriers with a capacity of 63,500 dwt each, to be delivered in the second and third quarter of 2027.
+The total consideration for the two newbuilding contracts is approximately \$71.8 million, which will be financed with a combination of debt and equity.
+After the delivery of our two newbuilding drybulk carriers, our fleet will consist of 14 drybulk carriers with a cargo carrying capacity of 970,402 dwt.

-On May 30, 2018, EuroDry was spun-off from our Former Parent Company and issued 2,254,830 shares of its common stock to holders of common stock of Euroseas as of the applicable record date (one share of EuroDry for every five shares of Euroseas held).
+On May 30, 2018, EuroDry was spun-off from Euroseas, which was our Former Parent Company, and issued 2,254,830 shares of its common stock to holders of common stock of Euroseas as of the applicable record date (one share of EuroDry for every five shares of Euroseas held).
 Our common shares trade under the symbol EDRY on the Nasdaq Capital Market.
 Our executive offices are located at 4 Messogiou & Evropis Street, 151 24, Maroussi, Greece.
 Our telephone number is +30-211-1804005.